Design Proposal Writing 101 – How to Win Great Design Clients Easily

 If you want the client to sign and start working with you, you have to convince them that your work is amazing.
 Besides the price, one of the key determining factors in whether you get hired is your portfolio.
 Of course, sending your full portfolio is not convenient because you want the client’s full focus on the proposal.

 This is why you need to add a section with proof.
 We have this section in each of our proposal templates and it basically shows testimonials/proof from previous clients, along with examples of your work.
 Instead of including your entire portfolio, just show an example or two of your previous work which is most similar to what the client wants to be done.
+For example, some content that you wrote, a few designs you made, etc.

 In analyzing the proposals sent through our system, we found that those with a single offer fared much better in terms of conversions and the money made after signing.
 So, keep your offer simple for the best results.